De-risking implementation: What DB plans should know

 The bottom line

-The powerful market rebound from the early days of the pandemic has led to a swift recovery in funded status for defined benefit plans.
-Plan sponsors that missed the opportunity to de-risk before last spring’s selloff have been afforded a rare second chance at a do-over in less than one year’s time—yet there’s no telling how long the window of opportunity may be open.
+The challenging market environment in the first half of 2022 has led to a surprising outcome to many: stable and even improved funded status for most defined benefit plans.
 We believe that DB plans that are in a position to de-risk should strongly consider doing so—but only in a deliberate, precisely defined manner that does not create additional unintended risk.
-This where an overlay and a skilled transition management team can come into play.
+This where the combination of an overlay and skilled transition management team working seamlessly together can produce a tightly risk-managed and cost-effective solution.
 Let us know how we can help.